11117/R3APER/README.md

 # R3APER
-Written in python using python3-nmap library
+Written in python using python-nmap library

 This tool is used to recon an IP with specific port using python-nmap libraries using nmap as a base